glacials/twos.dev/src/From Google to Apple.md

 ### Home → Home

 My biggest fear with this change was losing a decade of Google Nest ecosystem benefits, but running Homemanager on a Raspberry Pi made it all work seamlessly, even down to our Nest doorbell camera showing on our Apple TV picture-in-picture when the doorbell rings.
-(If you’re not keen to se up a raspi, try Starling Home Hub instead.)
+(If you’re not keen to se up a Raspberry Pi, try Starling Home Hub instead.)

-Ecosystem benefits:

-- Can use Shortcuts for automation

-### Starling Home Hub
-- When my doorbell rings, my Nest camera shows up in picture-in-picture

-### Apple TV (service)

-Replacements afforded:

-- None

-Thoughts:

-Apple TV feels like early Netflix productions—everything is high quality (both technically and narratively).
-Ted Lasso is the most wholesome show of the last decade.
-See and WeCrashed are shows I’m working through but have been good—about 70-80% as good as Breaking Bad, which is my barometer these days.

-Ecosystem benefits:

-- None
+The UX of Shortcuts with Home is miles better than Google Home’s long device list that feels like a web page.
+This was a strict upgrade.

-### AirPods Pro
+### Pixel Buds → AirPods Pro

-Replaces Google Pixel Buds 2 and Bose QC35 II.

-Thoughts:

 Everything you’ve heard about the AirPods Pro noise cancellation is true.
-More than once I’ve forgotten they’re in my ears; transparency mode is good.
+Transparency mode is so good that more than once I’ve forgotten they’re in my ears.
+I’ve stopped bringing my Bose QC 35-IIs on flights.

 Ecosystem benefits: